 Florida mom accused of trying to hire hitman to kill her 3-year-old son

-Jazmin Paez, 18, was arrested July 18 after she submitted a request on rentahitman.com to kill her son, according to an arrest warrant affidavit.
+Jazmin Paez, 18, was arrested on July 18 after submitting a request on rentahitman.com to kill her son, according to an arrest warrant affidavit.

-While she was trying to hire a hitman, Paez submitted an address and a picture of her son, the affidavit says.
-She also provided a safe word for the potential contracted killer, which was “Put me in coach,” the affidavit says.
+While trying to hire a hitman, Paez submitted an address and picture of her son, the affidavit states.
+She also provided a safe word for the potential contracted killer, which was, “Put me in coach,” the affidavit said.

-The website's creator contacted Miami-Dade police last month, and an investigation was launched immediately, the affidavit said.
+The website’s creator contacted Miami-Dade police last month, and an investigation was immediately launched, the affidavit said.

 A police officer posed as the potential hitman during a text exchange and agreed to be paid $3,000 for the job, according to the affidavit.

-Paez is charged with first-degree solicitation of murder and unlawful use of a communications device, the affidavit says.
+Paez is charged with first-degree solicitation of murder and unlawful use of a communications device, the affidavit said.
 Her attorney could not be reached for comment Wednesday.

-Gamaliel Soza, 18, was arrested Monday and is accused of conspiracy to commit first-degree murder and unlawful use of a communications device.
+On Monday, Gamaliel Soza, 18, was arrested and is accused of conspiracy to commit first-degree murder and unlawful use of a communications device.

 He was in touch with Paez by text and wrote about the potential plot to kill Paez’s toddler son, according to an arrest affidavit.

 “The kid is the problem.
-I hope you see that all I ever wanted, was to free you.
+I hope you see that all I ever wanted was to free you.
 I told you about the kid.
-You won’t do anything,” the affidavit says.
+You won’t do anything,” the affidavit said.

 In another text exchange between Paez and Soza, Soza allegedly wrote, “You do it, and I’ll think about coming back.”